Toloka/docs/en/guide/faq/pool-setup.md

 - Didn't complete any tasks linked to training during this period.

 Your Tolokers will need to be trained again.

 {% endcut %}

-{% cut "Why is my project not available in the mobile version of Toloka?" %}

-Tasks in pools are automatically available in the web version of Toloka and the mobile app.
-Check the pool settings.
-You might have the `Client = Toloka web version`[filter](../concepts/filters.md) on.

-{% endcut %}